agoralabs/appmesh-demo-aws/README.md

 - cd to **03-karpenter** folder.
-- Run apply.sh script : Karpenter should be installed in your cluster and you should have the following result :
+- Run **apply.sh** script : Karpenter should be installed in your cluster and you should have the following result :

 ```
+$ ./apply.sh

+...
 Apply complete!
 Resources: 20 added, 0 changed, 0 destroyed.
 ```